 Honolulu Hawaiian – 10 net carbs for 200 calories (RISKY)

 My next low carb / keto ordering guide will be for Wendy’s.
 She is Dave’s daughter and purveyor of many late night meals in my past.
+If you’re feeling hungry, jump to my jack in the box low carb guide.

 To get my Wendy’s low carb ordering guide via email, sign up here: